-For many businesses, data analytics can seem like an intimidating prospect, and a “nice to have” rather than a “must have”.
-For some business owners, there’s simply a lack of understanding about what data analytics means and how it can add value – despite the fact it’s becoming increasingly essential in maintaining a competitive advantage.
+For many businesses, data analytics can seem like an intimidating prospect and a “nice to have” rather than a “must have.”
+For some business owners, there’s simply a lack of understanding about what data analytics means and how it can add value.
+Despite this fact, it’s becoming increasingly essential in maintaining a competitive advantage.
 And most commonly, the field of data analytics is just completely misunderstood.

 Following is our take on the most common data analytics misconceptions we hear in the market: